Skip Overdraft Line of Credit Links

 If you choose to have an Overdraft Line of Credit, it applies to your 360 Checking and is accessed anytime your balance goes below $0.00.

 Here’s an example: A 360 Checking Customer has $1,000 in his 360 Checking, and an Overdraft Line of Credit limit of $50.
 He buys a new laptop computer for $1,050 using his 360 Checking Card.
 This transaction will be processed using the $1,000 balance in his 360 Checking, and $50 from his Overdraft Line of Credit.
 His 360 Checking balance will now appear as -$50 on our website, which reflects the $50 credit used from his Overdraft.
-He will then pay a competitive interest rate on the $50 he borrowed.
+He will then pay interest on the $50 he borrowed.

 Is there a charge for using the Overdraft Line of Credit?